 Skarlock thralls are insidious creatures of blackest sorcery.
 Linked to their warcasters by bonds so powerful they can act in their master's stead, skarlocks move against enemies with a confidence born of a baleful intelligence.

-- Attached - Before the start of the game, attach this model/unit to a friendly Faction warcaster/warlock for the rest of the game.
-Each Faction warcaster/warlock can only have one model/unit attached to it.
+- Attached - Before the start of the game, attach this model to a friendly Faction warcaster for the rest of the game.
+Each Faction warcaster can have only one model/unit attached to it.

 - Soul Taker: Soul Cage - This model can gain soul tokens.
 When a living enemy model is destroyed within 2" of this model, this model gains the destroyed model's soul token.
 This model can have up to three soul tokens at any time.
 This model can spend soul tokens for the following:

 - Strength of Death - During its Combat Action, this model can spend soul tokens to boost one attack or damage roll for each token spent.